Definition of PostgreSQL COMMIT

 Conclusion

 PostgreSQL commit is used to save the transaction into the database.
 We can also use begin and end statements to save the transaction into the database.
 By default, auto commit transaction is ON in PostgreSQL.
-Commit is very important in PostgreSQL to save the transaction into the database.
+Commit is very important to save the transaction into the database.

 Recommended Articles